 College is an Adjustment for Everyone

 USF takes campus safety and security very seriously.
 From underage drinking and the use of drugs to sexual misconduct and hazing, there are written policies as well as a Center for Victim Advocacy.
-The center provides free and confidential services to USF students who have experienced crime, violence or abuse on or off campus.
+The center provides free and confidential services to USF students who have experienced crime, violence or abuse on or off-campus.
 You can also find a guide to campus resources here.
-Bottom line, USF is a large institution and campus programs offer a safety net should students and/or any other caring person choose to get involved.
+The bottom line, USF is a large institution and campus programs offer a safety net should students and/or any other caring person choose to get involved.